nerdErg/GoodForm/tutorial/04-CreateRulesetDefinitions.md

         }
         then {
             next = ['End']
+            description = "$Q1.names.givenNames $Q1.names.lastName"
         }
     }
 }
 ```

 This ruleset is saying that when Q1 has been submitted, we can end the form process.

+It also sets the description (from the form data) for this form instance which is displayed by default in the list of
+forms in the index of your form controller.

 In later steps of the tutorial, we will update these rulesets to include some more complexity.